zzzapzzz/Authentication_Injection/README.md

 # License
 EULA

-# Why this Tool?
+# Features
-- Tool can extract all kinds of login parameters
+- Extracts login parameters
-- Tool can record all kinds of response especially 200 or 404
+- Records response especially 200 or 404
-- Tool can aid in pentesting when performing authentication bypass using database injections
+- Aid in performing authentication bypass with database injections in automation
-- Successful injected strings can be used with sqlmap or sqliv for database digging
+- Successful injected strings could be use combing sqlmap or sqliv for database digging

 # Running
 - chmod u+x *